OpenSourceEBike/Bafang_M500_M600/Hardware/README.md

 Here are a few pictures of people trying to find the stock gearing part numbers:
 `TODO: Insert images`

+##### Increasing motor power on the m500 (and gearing)

+The plastic gear in the m500, will NOT survive extremely increased power targets.
+If you go much above 13A it's adviced to have it replaced by a metal gear.

 ## Controller hardware module